vergecurrency/electrum-doged/README.md

 Licence: GNU GPL v3

-Authors: sunerok, bitspill & whit3water
+Authors: The Zclassic Team, sunerok, bitspill & whit3water

 Language: Python
+Platform: Linux, Windows, MacOS

 Homepage: http://zclassic.org/
 Special thanks to: http://electrum-verge.xyz/

 To get started, download the release, unzip, and click electrum-zcl.exe

-Don't forget to copy your randomly generated seedphrase, this will act as your private key.
+!!
+Don't forget to copy your randomly generated seedphrase, this will act as your private key !!

 They are not stored on our servers, so please don't lose them!

-1.a) GETTING STARTED WITH UBUNTU/LINUX
+GETTING STARTED - UBUNTU/LINUX
 ------------------
 sudo apt-get install git pyqt4-dev-tools python-pip python-dev python-slowaes